Skip to content

 Figure 15-10 State after moving the short partition inward

-From this we can derive the greedy strategy for this problem: initialize two pointers at both ends of the container, and in each round contract the pointer corresponding to the short partition inward, until the two pointers meet.
+From this, we can derive the greedy strategy for this problem: initialize two pointers at the two ends, and in each round move the pointer corresponding to the shorter partition inward until the two pointers meet.

 Figure 15-11 shows the execution process of the greedy strategy.